Code4HR/okcandidate-platform/README.md

   ...

 ```

+# Testing

+We use mocha and superagent for testing.
+See the [trails.js](https://trailsjs.io/doc/en/test/) documentation to learn more about writing tests for okcandidate.

+## In Docker

+If installed with Docker and docker-compose run tests from npm using ` docker-compose exec app  npm run test`.

+## On Host Machine

+Run using `npm test` as usual

 # Contributing
 This project follows a loose interpretation of Git flow.
 Master is production, develop is staging.
 Each feature gets one branch.
 When opening a PR, please open it against the develop branch.